 Love is what compelled Jesus to sacrifice his life for a bunch of sinners like me.
 I don’t for a second think I am worthy of his sacrifice, but mercifully he disagrees.
 I know he tires of my constant questions, same old sins, and winding prayers that vacillate between accepting his will and cajoling mine.
 Anyone else would have been driven to the bottle or banged his head on the pearly gates.
 But not Jesus.
 He just keeps on loving and showing mercy without the whiskey or the head banging.

 I have known God’s love my entire life, but it wasn’t until I turned forty that I learned about his mercy.
 That’s the year that in lieu of a more scintillating mid-life crisis, I practiced the 14 corporal and spiritual works of mercy.
 Don’t worry if you don’t know what that means.
 I explain it here.
+Or you can read about it here.
 Works of mercy are a list of how to live God’s greatest commandment to love our neighbor.
 I voluntarily went to prison, served at soup kitchens, and wrestled with forgiveness.
 My experiences were so impactful that I wrote a book about them, and I am working toward publishing it.